Gold Poker (GPKR) Trading Down 50.6% Over Last Week

-Gold Poker (CURRENCY:GPKR) traded down 60.5% against the US dollar during the 1-day period ending at 21:00 PM Eastern on August 30th.
-Gold Poker has a market capitalization of $10,267.56 and $29.00 worth of Gold Poker was traded on exchanges in the last 24 hours.
-One Gold Poker coin can currently be bought for $0.0020 or 0.00000004 BTC on cryptocurrency exchanges.
-During the last week, Gold Poker has traded 50.6% lower against the US dollar.
+Gold Poker (CURRENCY:GPKR) traded 60.5% lower against the dollar during the 24 hour period ending at 19:00 PM Eastern on August 31st.
+One Gold Poker coin can now be purchased for approximately $0.0020 or 0.00000004 BTC on popular cryptocurrency exchanges.
+In the last week, Gold Poker has traded 50.6% lower against the dollar.
+Gold Poker has a market cap of $10,267.56 and approximately $29.00 worth of Gold Poker was traded on exchanges in the last day.

 - XRP (XRP) traded down 2.1% against the dollar and now trades at $1.15 or 0.00002348 BTC.